-KEY ELEMENTS OF GOVERNANCE ASSESS- MENT COMMENTS Ensuring effective arrangements are in place for the discharge of the head of paid service function.
-Good CFO is the head of paid service Regular appraisal with Chairman Providing induction and identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training Good Member Training and Development Committee All Members subject to a one to one to identify training and development needs.
-Specific Member training budget to address outcome s of this.
-Senior Officers subject to appraisal system, including identification of training and development needs Reviewing the effectiveness of the framework for identifying and managing risks and demonstrating clear accountability.
-Good Comprehensive Risk Mgt Strategy Corporate Risk Register Corporate Programme Board items include an assessment of risk Strategic BCP in place and tested on a regular basis.
+Key Elements of Governance Assess- ment Comments Ensuring effective arrangements were in place for the discharge of the head of paid service function.
+Good CFO was the head of paid service Regular appraisal with Chairman Providing induction and identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training, Good Member Training and Development Committee All Members subject to a one to one to identify training and development needs.
+Specific Member training budget to address outcomes of this Senior Officers subject to appraisal system, including identification of training and development needs Reviewing the effectiveness of the framework for identifying and managing risks and demonstrating clear accountability.
+Good Comprehensive Risk Management Strategy Corporate Risk Register Corporate Programme Board items include an assessment of risk Strategic BCP (Business Continuity Plan) in place and tested on a regular basis.
 Departmental Business Impact Assessments and Recovery Plans in place.
-Specific BCP training provided to Heads of Dept. HMICFRS undertook a C-19 Thematic inspection which concluded that "the service adapted and responded to the pandemic effectively" Additional resilience built into ICT network Appropriate insurance arrangements
+Specific BCP training provided to Heads of Department.
+HMICFRS undertook a Covid-19 Thematic inspection which concluded that "the service adapted and responded to the pandemic effectively" Additional resilience built into ICT network Appropriate insurance arrangements

-KEY ELEMENTS OF GOVERNANCE ASSESS- MENT COMMENTS Ensuring effective counter-fraud and anti-corruption arrangements are developed and maintained.
-Good Anti-fraud policy Fraud risk assessment updated in May 2021 Full compliance with National Fraud Initiative Ensuring the assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit and, where they do not, explain why and how they deliver the same impact.
+Key Elements of Governance Assess- ment Comments Ensuring effective counter-fraud and anti-corruption arrangements were developed and maintained.
+Good Anti-fraud policy Up to date Fraud risk assessment in place Full compliance with National Fraud Initiative Ensuring the assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit and, where they do not, explain why and how they deliver the same impact.
 Good Internal Audit is outsourced to Lancashire County Council Internal Audit Charter in place Internal Audit Service Quality Assurance and Improvement Programme process agreed Lancashire County Council Internal Audit comply with CIPFA statement Head of Internal Audit has direct access to Audit Committee, Treasurer, Clerk and Chief Fire Officer as well as Members of the Authority Undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees: Practical Guidance for Local Authorities.
-Good Audit Committee established and terms of reference agreed, covering core functions of an Audit Committee Audit Committee have access to both Internal and external auditors, and are provided with an opportunity to discuss issues without Officers being present
+Good Audit Committee established and terms of reference agreed, covering core functions of an Audit Committee Audit Committee had access to both Internal and external auditors, and were provided with an opportunity to discuss issues without Officers being present

-KEY ELEMENTS OF GOVERNANCE ASSESS- MENT COMMENTS Ensuring that the authority provides timely support, information and responses to external auditors and properly considers audit findings and recommendations Good Audit Committee established All core functions of an Audit Committee are covered by the existing terms of reference Head of Internal Audit has direct access to Audit Committee, Treasurer, Clerk and Chief Fire Officer as well as Members of the Authority Audit Committee have access to both Internal and external auditors, and are provided with an opportunity to discuss issues without Officers being present No issues identified by either Internal or External Auditor, Incorporating good governance arrangements in respect of partnerships and other joint working and ensuring that they are reflected across the authority's overall governance structures.
+Key Elements of Governance Assess- ment Comments Ensuring that the authority provided timely support, information and responses to external auditors and properly considered audit findings and recommendations Good Audit Committee established All core functions of an Audit Committee were covered by the existing terms of reference Head of Internal Audit had direct access to Audit Committee, Treasurer, Clerk and Chief Fire Officer as well as Members of the Authority Audit Committee had access to both Internal and external auditors, and were provided with an opportunity to discuss issues without Officers being present No significant issues identified by either Internal or External Auditor Incorporating good governance arrangements in respect of partnerships and other joint working and ensuring that they were reflected across the authority's overall governance structures.
 Good Statement of Intent signed with Lancashire Constabulary and NWAS Collaboration Group established, with regular reports to members